LOCATION PENHOOK VA+NC

 USE AND VEGETATION:

-Major Uses: Pasture, cropland, forestland
+Major Uses: Pasture, cropland, and forestland

 Dominant Vegetation: Where cultivated-corn, soybeans, small grain, hay.
-Where wooded-mixed hardwoods, or pines.
+Where wooded-mixed hardwoods or pines.

-MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Raleigh, North Carolina
+SOIL SURVEY REGIONAL OFFICE (SSRO) RESPONSIBLE: Auburn, Alabama

 DISTRIBUTION AND EXTENT: